AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-custom-ssl.md

 ### Log in to Azure

-Open the Azure Portal.
+Open the Azure portal.
 To do this, sign in to [https://portal.azure.cn](https://portal.azure.cn) with your Azure account.

 ### Navigate to your web app
 From the left menu, click **App Services**, then click the name of your web app.